Writers in Schools

-Read NZ Te Pou Muramura's Writers in Schools programme has been at the core of our work for over forty years.
+Our Writers in Schools programme has been at the core of our work for nearly fifty years.
 It inspires tens-of-thousands of children and teenagers to develop a love of reading and writing by bringing a writer or illustrator into their classroom.

-Even in this time of Covid and distance learning we bring writers and illustrators to your students and staff, either in person or for virtual visits.
+We bring writers and illustrators to your students and staff, either in person or virtually.

 How much does it cost?

 Please use our services to book as many author visits as your school would like.
-We will contact authors on your behalf and will pay them for their time.
-If your school is a current member of Read NZ Te Pou Muramura then we are able to subsidise the cost of your first author visit each year.
+We will contact authors on your behalf and pay them for their time.
+If your school is a current member of Read NZ Te Pou Muramura, we can subsidise the cost of your first author visit each year.
 Often this means that your first author visit is at no additional charge to the school.

 Additional costs (plus GST)